Framer Motion: Complete React & Next.js Guide 2026

 Code Splitting with LazyMotion

 Framer Motion is powerful, but that power comes with bytes.
 The full library is about 30-50kb gzipped.
-In production apps, shipping everything to the main bundle is a common mistake that hurts load-time performance.

 Use LazyMotion with the m component to drastically reduce initial bundle size: